GeoffWilliams/ncedit/README.md

 ...All from the convenience of the CLI.
 This also allows this tool to be called from scripts and other systems in order to setup Puppet Enterprise the way you want and with the minimum of effort.

-For the moment, the edits to be carried out need to be placed into either a JSON or YAML file for bulk processing.
-If there is interest, the tool will be enhanced to allow the above operations to be specified individually on the command line so to avoid the need to write YAML/JSON.
+You have a choice of running `ncedit` for each change you wish to make or collecting all of your edits into either a JSON or YAML file for bulk processing.

 ## Installation
 Install this tool on your Puppet Master (Master-of-Masters)